austinhuang0131/mstdn-party-plus/docs/rules.md

 Spam includes excessive posts, favourites/boosts, and reports.
 "Abuse of network features" include sockpuppeting (posting the same content on multiple ActivityPub accounts), intentional disrespect of user features (using typos to bypass keyword filters), automated block detection, etc.

-Business accounts are permitted, provided that they are created by the firm themselves (no SEO) and respect [posting limits](#bots).
+Business accounts are permitted, provided that they are created by the firm themselves (no SEO) and post at reasonable frequencies.

 ## Mastodon Server Covenant